jackabald/NuancedNews/README.md

 # Nuanced News
-Nuanced News is a web application that aggregates current news stories from around the web.
-It outlines left-leaning and right-leaning bias and allows readers to get the WHOLE story.
+Nuanced News is a web application that curates current news stories from various sources across the web.
+It highlights left-leaning and right-leaning bias and enables readers to gain a comprehensive and balanced understanding of the WHOLE story.

   NN is open to contributors!
 Please star the repository if this interests you!